 Back in Barcaldine I caught up with the Counsell seniors at their very comfortable home and we reminisced about old times, and mutually known personalities.
 Jim (89) told me of his unfortunate history with Dalgety and of his going to boarding school at TAS (The Armidale School).
 So lots of mutual friends.
 Sue knew the Walcha Morgan family well, in particular Pip Fenwicke.

-In the evening I attended The Sopranos event in the rather grand new Recreation Park on the northern side of Barcaldine.
+In the evening I attended The Sopranos event in the rather grand new Recreation Park on the western side of Barcaldine.
 Had a great seat-my own chair- high on the bank of the surprisingly large waterway being used for rowing events.
 All the events have been programmed to start about sunset.
 At both Winton and Camden Park (Longreach) the moths attracted by the stage lights were a feature and must have been difficult for the performers.

 Tuesday 24th May